OfficeDev/office-js-docs-pr/docs/design/fabric-core.md

 ## Samples

-The following sample add-ins use Fabric Core and/or Fabric UI components.
+The following sample add-ins use Fabric Core and/or Office UI Fabric JS components.
 Some of these repos are archived, meaning that they are no longer being updated with bug or security fixes, but you can still use them to learn how to use Fabric Core and Fabric UI components.

 - [Excel Add-in JavaScript SalesTracker](https://github.com/OfficeDev/Excel-Add-in-JavaScript-SalesTracker)
 - [Excel Add-in SalesLeads](https://github.com/OfficeDev/Excel-Add-in-SalesLeads)